 - Force a process to quit – close the heavy app easily with a Close button.
 Select the process and click the “X” icon.

 - Information – see information about the selected process.
 Click the “I” icon and view the details: real memory size, virtual memory size, shared memory size, private memory size, statistics, open files and ports.

-Beside the main window, the Mac CPU monitor can be viewed in separate windows.
+Besides the main window, the Mac CPU monitor can be viewed in separate windows.
 Go to Menu Bar → Window → and select CPU usage or CPU history.

 Now you know everything about the Mac resource monitor and can successfully deal with an unresponsive system.
-If you use Activity Monitor mostly to view the heavy apps and force quit them, we would recommend a great free app Memory Cleaner.
+If you use Activity Monitor mostly to view the heavy apps and force quit them, we would recommend the great free app Memory Cleaner.
 It is designed to clear RAM memory but has some additional features which let you force close processes, including those which run in the background.